AntonyThorpe/knockoutcrud/Readme.md

 * `selectedItem`: holds the original object (an Observable).
 In effect, a copy of 'this'.
 * `itemForEditing`: the edited copy
 * `itemForAdding`: For when a diffent form is needed for adding

+## Pro Tip: Updating the Server after CRUD Operations
+Upon saving the CRUD operations, call `justRemoved`, `justAdded` and `justUpdated` on the Observable Array to provide a full set of data needed to forward to the server.

 ## Requirements
 * [Knockout](http://knockoutjs.com/index.html)